 - Definition of impairment in the workplace

-- Define safe and acceptable behaviour
+- Definition of safe and acceptable behaviours

-- Safety procedures related to intervening
+- Safety procedures related to intervention

 - Safety procedures related to sending an impaired employee home

 - Details about potential disciplinary action